KidCrippler/singwithalon/platform/SPEC.md

 - **Styling**:
   - Background: Random image from bundled collection with semi-transparent dark overlay
   - Text: High-contrast (light/yellow text on dark semi-transparent boxes per line)
-  - Song title, artist, composers/lyricists displayed at top header bar
+  - Song title, artist, and credits displayed at top header bar
+- **Credits Display**:
+  - Composer, lyricist, and translator fetched from songs.json database
+  - When composer and lyricist are the same: shows "מילים ולחן:" (Hebrew) or "Lyrics and Music:" (English)
+  - Otherwise shows separate entries: "לחן:" / "מילים:" or "Music:" / "Lyrics:"
+  - Translator shown as "תרגום:" or "Translation:" when present
+  - Language auto-detected based on song direction (RTL = Hebrew labels, LTR = English labels)
 - **Verse Mode** (default for projectors):
   - Only current verse visible
   - Admin controls which verse is highlighted